Photographer captures snapshot of extremely rare predator

 - Lars Beusker is a fashion photographer, but since a trip to Africa he has also been interested in wildlife photography.

-- He managed to take a unique snapshot in Kenya: he photographed a puma - by day and by night.
+- He managed to take a unique snapshot in Kenya: he photographed a black panther - by day and by night.

-- The wild predator is extremely rare.
+- The wild predator is unique.
 Watch the video to find out why.

 Photographer Lars Beusker has achieved something that not many do.
 He photographed a black panther in Kenya.
-Not only during the day, but also at night.
+Not only by day, but also by night.

 Find out why this is so unique in the video.